-When and if you start experimenting with milling your flour from wheatberries (husked wheat kernels) or purchasing whole wheat flour, the storage rules and the shelf-life are different.
-Whole wheat flour is similar to fresh vegetables and fruit when it comes to shelf-life.
+When you start experimenting with milling your flour from wheatberries (husked wheat kernels) or purchasing whole wheat flour, the storage rules and the shelf-life are different.
+Whole wheat flour is similar to fresh vegetables and fruit regarding shelf-life.

 If you want to be a flour storage pro, read on.